Stephen-Hilton/fupi/README.md

 # fupi

 A brute-force shortcut to fix python import hell.
-Acronym standing for... um, Fixing-Up Python Imports.
+Acronym standing for... um, "Fixing-Up Python Imports."
 Sure, let's go with that.

 ## Usage